What is Adrenal Fatigue?

 What causes Adrenal Fatigue?

 Anything that creates stress to the human body can result in adrenal fatigue.
-When your body can no longer keep up with the daily stresses of your life it becomes too overwhelming for the adrenal glands and they finally give up.
+When your body can no longer keep up with the daily stresses of your life it becomes too overwhelming for the adrenal glands and they finally become out of balance.
 Single moms working two jobs, financial anxiety, divorce, death of a loved one, environmental toxins, infections, junk food, the shock of a loved one diagnosed with cancer or heart disease, electromagnetic radiation, food allergies, leaky gut, excessive caffeine intake, sugar, too much alcohol, staying up late and a society that is losing good manners and consideration for those around us is really wreaking havoc and causing stress to our bodies.
 Your body can only handle so much stress and when it reaches it’s breaking point, adrenal fatigue sets in.

 Adrenal Gland Basics